tryton/trytond/doc/ref/fields.rst

 .. attribute:: DateTime.format

-   A string format as used by strftime.
+   A string format as used by :py:meth:`~datetime.datetime.strftime`.

    This format is used to display the time part of the field.
    The default value is ``%H:%M:%S``.